University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 Task:
 - View the results on the terminal
+- How many STs are present in the salmonella samples?
 - Count how many isolates belong to each ST
 - Extract isolates belonging to STx